Yorko/yorko.github.io/_posts/2022-12-01-mlcourse-ai-bonus-assignments.md

 In this assignment, you'll be challenged to beat a baseline in the competition where the goal is to predict the popularity of a Medium article.
 For this purpose, you'll be provided with instructions on extracting features from raw JSON files, such as title, author, content, etc. as well as some time-based features.

 Here it's much closer to real-world Data Science, where you spend time fussing with JSONs extracting features, and waiting while the model is being trained.
-At the same time, just like with the "Alice" competition feature engineering is the key, and that's fun.
+At the same time, just like with the "Alice" competition, feature engineering is the key, and that's fun.

 ----